-I am often asked my views on creatine supplementation for athletes.
+I am often asked about my views on creatine supplementation for athletes.
 My views are my own and remain unchanged.
 Here is what the science seems to be saying.
 The key points from a major review on the use of creatine were as follows:

 Despite the literature showing that a brief (5 days) high-dose creatine-loading phase is sufficient to saturate muscles with creatine, survey data indicate that athletes often ingest creatine supplements for weeks or months, rather than for several days before an athletic event.
 It has been reported that baseball and football players most often ingest creatine in the off-season, which is the time of year when athletes undergo training to increase strength and/or body mass for the forthcoming competitive season.
 Thus, rather than ingesting creatine acutely to improve performance at a particular athletic event, many athletes use creatine chronically to increase muscle strength, muscle size, and body mass during training.